IBMStreams/streamsx.documentation/docs/beamrunner/using.md

 After Streams Runner is accessible to your application, you must decide in which context you want to build and submit your application.
 Streams Runner has three contexts, and each has its own set of prerequisites and setup requirements.
 The three contexts are `STREAMING_ANALYTICS_SERVICE`, `DISTRIBUTED`, and `BUNDLE` and are  specified by using the `--contextType` parameter.

 ### The `DISTRIBUTED` context
-Use this context both for IBM Cloud Pak for Data or a local installation of IBM Streams 4.x.
+Use this context for IBM Cloud Pak for Data in both integrated and standalone configurations, or a local installation of IBM Streams 4.x.

 #### Prerequisites
-* For Cloud Pak for Data, an instance of Streams provisioned and running.
+* For Cloud Pak for Data integrated configurations, an instance of Streams provisioned and running.
+* For Cloud Pak for Data standalone configurations, an instance of Streams running.
 * For a local installation of Streams 4.x:
   * A running Streams domain and instance.
 For more information, see [Creating an IBM Streams basic domain and instance](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.1/com.ibm.streams.cfg.doc/doc/creating-basic-domain-and-instance.html).